maniospas/smoll/docs/tutorial_cli.md

 ## zero-cost type checking

-Above we saw the convenient syntax `str(status CHARS from 0)`, so now is a good time to mention some stuff about *smoλ*'s type system - you will see why momentarily.
-The whole system is deep, but on a day-to-day use the most important features are unions, type checking at compile time, and literal types.
-The mystery `from` that comes out of nowhere is a string literally treated as a keyword, but to understand and fully appreciate this statement we need to understand the rest.
+Above we saw the convenient syntax `str(status CHARS from 0)`, so now is a good time to mention some stuff about *smoλ*'s type system - you will see how thic culminates in the unknown syntax momentarily.
+Type declarations can be expressive, but for typical language usage the most important features are unions, type checking at compile time, and literal types.
+The mystery `from` is a string literally treated as a keyword, but to understand and fully appreciate this statement we need to understand the rest.

 To begin with, you can have functions with different arguments but the same names.
 This is known as polymorphism.
 Here is an example, though usually we assign the